[Remote] HPC Support Engineer at Lambda

 • Dive into complex software and hardware issues, providing timely and efficient solutions

-• Craft comprehensive documentation of solutions and contribute to enhancing support procedures, ensuring continuous improvement in service quality
+• Craft comprehensive documentation of solutions and contribute to enhancing support procedures for continuous improvement

-• Identify common customer pain points and collaborate closely with engineering teams to develop innovative solutions, constantly improving the overall customer experience
+• Identify common customer pain points and collaborate with engineering teams to develop innovative solutions

-• Collaborate in the development of new and existing products, contributing expertise to shape the future of deep learning cloud and HPC infrastructure
+• Collaborate in the development of new and existing products, contributing expertise to deep learning cloud and HPC infrastructure

-• Take escalations from peers while looking for opportunities to train and educate them
+• Take escalations from peers while training and educating them

-• Work cross-functionally on project work, focusing on creating and improving support tooling
+• Work cross-functionally on projects to create and improve support tooling

 Skills